-Karolis research interests lie in the fields of energy transitions, cross-border energy trade, infrastructure projects development, energy systems government and markets regulation.
+Karolis research interests lie in the fields of energy transitions, cross-border energy trade, infrastructure projects development, energy systems government and markets regulation, state aid and competition.
 He mainly focuses on the legal regimes of the World Trade Organization, the Energy Charter Treaty as well as the European Union.
 Karolis explores the topics from different disciplinary perspectives (history, law, politics, development, and technology).
-The seminar series explores energy policy themes from different disciplinary perspectives – economics, history, philosophy, theology, politics, law, anthropology, psychology, engineering – with the aim of identifying principles and processes for ‘good’ energy policy making.

-‘Preferential Connection and Integration of Electricity Generators using Renewable Energy Sources’, in Thomas Cottier, Ilaria Espa International Trade in Sustainable Electricity: Regulatory Challenges in International Economic Law (Cambridge University Press, 2016)
+‘Preferential Connection and Integration of Electricity Generators using Renewable Energy Sources: Critical Assessment of the EU Rules’ in Thomas Cottier, Ilaria Espa (eds), International Trade in Sustainable Electricity: Regulatory Challenges in International Economic Law (Cambridge University Press, 2017)

-‘Right to Electricity’ in Krista Nadakavukaren Schefer, Thomas Cottier, Encyclopedia of International Economic Law (Edward Elgar, 2016)
+‘Right to Electricity’ in Krista Nadakavukaren Schefer, Thomas Cottier (eds), Encyclopedia of International Economic Law (Edward Elgar, 2017)